iocron/gitwebhook/README.md

 This script automates the pushes from github so they can be directly provisioned (pulled / cloned) to the right server.

 Use the following steps to set up a new gitwebhook on your github (or bitbucket) account & server:
-(note: be sure that a deploy key on your server is set as well: https://github.com/\<username\>/\<repository\>/settings/keys, more informations about the whole process of deploy keys: [Setup a deploy key for your server](https://developer.github.com/guides/managing-deploy-keys/#setup-2))
+(note: be sure that a deploy key on your server is set as well.
+More informations about the whole process of deploy keys: [Setup a deploy key for your server](https://developer.github.com/guides/managing-deploy-keys/#setup-2))

 ### On Github (First Step):